asdacdsfca/LOL_Esports_Analysis/README.md

 0.141

 **Conclusion:**
-Since our p-value is higher than significance level, 0.05, we fail reject our null hypothesis.
-We conclude that in the population, win rate of `Jinx` and `Aphelios` at any given match in 2022 have the same distribution, and the observed differences in our samples are due to random chance at a significance level of 0.05.
+Since our p-value is higher than significance level, 0.05, we fail reject our null hypothesis that in the population, win rate of `Jinx` and `Aphelios` at any given match in 2022 have the same distribution, and the observed differences in our samples are due to random chance at a significance level of 0.05.